-After two weeks of training/vacation in southern Utah come July, it'll be all business for the start of the 2019 cyclocross season.
+In July we'll vacation and train in New Mexico, then it's all business for the start of the 2020 cyclocross season.
 Ready, set, go!

 I started riding a bike again as an adult in my early 30s, over twenty years ago now.
 Before long I was hooked, and I started racing.

 I began road racing in New England, racing criteriums, road races, time trials, and stage races.
 I raced masters there until 2010, when I moved home to Iowa City and branched out to include running races, triathlons, mountain biking, and my favorite, cyclocross.